DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - create The principle can be summed up as “The enemy knows the system.”The principle can be summed up as “The enemy knows the system.”
         - remove
 - **Clark-Wilson**:
-    - Designed to protect integrity using the access control triplet
+    - Designed to protect integrity using the access control triplet (‼️Subject, ‼️Object, ‼️Permissions/Access Rights)
     - A program interface is used to limit what is done by a subject; if the focus of an intermediary program between subject and object is to protect integrity, then it is an implementation of the Clark-Wilson model
 - **Brewer and Nash Model**:
     - AKA "ethical wall", and "cone of silence"